Every day, we get asked by people who want to know whether bootcamps are worth the time, effort and cost required. These folks ask questions like:

 On average, a traditional degree program at a 4-year public institution will take a minimum of 128 weeks at 12 credit hours per semester to complete.

-At DigitalCrafts, you can be ready to launch your coding career after 16 weeks in our full-time Immersive program, or 26 weeks in our part-time Flex program.
+At DigitalCrafts, you can be ready to launch your career in tech after 16 weeks in our full-time Immersive program, or 26 weeks in our part-time Flex program.
 In that short period of time, you’ll graduate from our bootcamp with the skills and tools you need to become an entry-level developer.

 Bootcamps Offer You Career Mobility—And Stability

-In 2018, the Bureau of Labor Statistics reported that web developer job growth will increase 13% by the end of 2028.
+The Bureau of Labor Statistics reported that web developer job growth will increase 13% by the end of 2028.
 Compare that to an expected growth of 5% across all occupations!

 And as the job market expands, you will likely find that are opportunities for career mobility, meaning that there’s a good chance that you will have opportunities for advancement and the chance to take on leadership positions.

+Despite the layoffs that have affected workers across industries due to COVID-19, technical roles have been the most protected and stable jobs in our economy.
 No job is recession-proof, but as our lives become more focused on the technical, the more valuable being able to work in that field becomes.
 Tech skills often remain in demand during economic downturns.
 In fact, there is sometimes an increased demand for software engineers, customer service techs and others who keep online services running.
 And thanks to being able to work anywhere there's an internet connection, software developers can work remotely where many other fields cannot.

 There’s a whole different language to learn as you begin to code.
 It’s comprised of system talk, acronyms, numbers and terminology that have been created in the last 20 years.